SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 - They are typically written in JavaScript with a library like...
   - jQuery or MooTools
   - and run on a DOM node to create an interactive UI
-- The status here means that you could use it today...
+- The status here is "Aging", which means that you could use it today...
   - But don't expect it to last long
 - I think a good example of this is creator of jQuery, John Resig...
   - Who works at Khan Academy with me...
   - Is no longer writing plugins with jQuery
 - There are some contexts where plugins might be the best pattern
-- Replaced by web components and islands (which we will discuss later)
+- But I think they're mostly replaced by web components and islands...
+  - (which we will discuss later)
-- A good example of a server-rendered site today is...
+- Plugins aside, a good example of a server-rendered site today is...
 -->

 ---